What is homeowners insurance and how does it work?

 What is homeowners insurance?

 Homeowners insurance is financial protection that you purchase from an insurance provider.
-It helps pay for damages if a disaster affects your home.
+It helps pay for damages if a covered disaster or other damaging event affects your home.

 A standard insurance policy protects you in a variety of ways:

-- Home’s structure and belongings: Home insurance protects the structure of a home as well as any belongings in the home in the case of a covered event.
+- Home’s structure and belongings: Home insurance offers financial protection for the structure of a home as well as any belongings in the home in the case of a covered event.

-- Additional living expenses: It also covers any additional living expenses you incur while repairs are being done — meaning should you need to stay in a hotel and dine out, your policy will cover those additional expenses.
+- Additional living expenses: Homeowners insurance generally covers additional living expenses you incur while repairs are being done — meaning should you need to stay in a hotel and dine out, your policy might cover those additional expenses.